VisualGPS/sony-nmos-buildroot/software/source/libs/README.md

 # libs

-This directory holds Cobalt controlled libraries.
+This directory holds libraries controlled by this project.